Don Quixote tapestry series: Charles-Antoine Coypel (1694–1752)

 Charles-Antoine Coypel was the son of Antoine Coypel, the chief painter to Louis XIV in 1716, and grandson of painter Noel Coypel.

-Coypel himself followed in his family’s footsteps and became a prominent artist in the 18th century, most significantly through his tapestry cartoons for the Gobelins factory.
-Overall, Coypel’s painting bridges a transitional moment in art and design with the departure from the Baroque of Charles Le Brun through the Rococo of the Antoine Watteau and François Boucher to the Neoclassical reaction of Jacques-Louis David.
+Coypel himself followed in his family's footsteps and became a prominent artist in the 18th century, most significantly through his tapestry cartoons for the Gobelins factory.
+Overall, Coypel's painting bridges a transitional moment in art and design with the departure from the Baroque of Charles Le Brun through the Rococo of the Antoine Watteau and François Boucher to the Neoclassical reaction of Jacques-Louis David.

-Coypel joined the Académie Royal in 1715 and became painter to Philippe II, Duc d’Orleans in 1722 during the Regency.
-He later would become chief painter (premier peintre au roi) to Louis XVI in 1747.
+Coypel joined the Académie royale de peinture et de sculpture in 1715 and became painter to Philippe II, Duke of Orléans in 1722 during the Régence.
+He later would become chief painter (Premier peintre du Roi) to Louis XVI in 1747.
 In 1716 he received his first major commission, the series of cartoons for the Don Quixote tapestries to be made at the Gobelins Manufactory.

-Coypel’s painting was greatly influenced by the work of Rococo painter Antoine Watteau.
-Similar to his work, Coypel’s paintings demonstrate a very theatrical quality with figures arranged in a stage-like composition.
-This theatricality would continue to develop throughout his career, most likely stemming from Coypel’s secondary passion and unsuccessful pursuit as a playwright.
+Coypel's painting was greatly influenced by the work of Rococo painter Antoine Watteau.
+Similar to his work, Coypel's paintings demonstrate a very theatrical quality with figures arranged in a stage-like composition.
+This theatricality would continue to develop throughout his career, most likely stemming from Coypel's secondary passion and unsuccessful pursuit as a playwright.

-Coypel’s images of Don Quixote were very popular and would be reproduced throughout Europe, inspiring other artists and tapestries as well.
+Coypel's images of Don Quixote were very popular and would be reproduced throughout Europe, inspiring other artists and tapestries as well.

 Throughout his development of the cartoons for the Don Quixote series, Coypel strengthened his composition by bringing depth and dynamism through breaking apart the grouping and emphasizing prominent figures through his arrangement of architectural elements and drapery.

 Claude Audran III (1658–1734)

 Claude Audran III, Arabesque ceiling decoration.

 Claude Audran III designed much of the decoration on the tapestries’ alentours.
-A leading ornamental painter, he produced ornamental painting and decoration in the arabesque style during Louis XIV’s reign.
+A leading ornamental painter, he produced ornamental painting and decoration in the arabesque style during Louis XIV's reign.
 He painted a variety of interiors, including walls and ceilings, and designed arabesque patterns for use in all manner of use, ranging from textile work to stained glass.
 He worked extensively as a decorative painter at Versailles and Fontainebleau for the court and began work as a designer at the Gobelins Manufactory when it reopened in 1699.

 He was most noted for his arabesque and singerie decorations, both visible in the Don Quixote series.
 The singerie motif for which he was so well known consisted of monkeys dressed in human clothing behaving as humans.
 This design was highly influential for other artists of the day.

 Flowers in a Gold Vase, Bust of Louis XIV, Horn of Plenty and Armour.
 Jean-Baptiste Belin de Fontenay the Elder.
 1687.